-To begin your compensation claim, fill out our online accident claims form or call us today and ask an advisor, “Can I claim for falling down stairs at work?”.
+To begin your compensation claim, contact us online or call us today and ask an advisor, “Can I claim for falling down stairs at work?”.

 Our advisors will be happy to speak with you in-depth about your claim and can offer you free legal advice about claiming compensation for an accident at work.
 If we can see that you are eligible to claim compensation you could be connected to a solicitor As an alternative keep on reading this guide to learn more on the subject.